lacc-2021/lacc-2021.github.io/index.md

 Havana - Real and Wonderful, rich in traditions, culture, science and innovation.
 Havana, the Cuban Capital with 500 years of history, is a city that never sleeps: its culture, traditions and colonial architecture makes it a great tourist destination.

-The participants of the Conference will also find in Havana a large number of research centres and universities such as La [Universidad Tecnológica de La Habana José Antonio Echeverría](https://cujae.edu.cu),mostly known as CUJAE, the only and biggest technological university of Cuba.
-Here you are invited to visit the Instrumentation and Control Laboratory, one of the most advanced of its kind in the region.
+The participants of the Conference will also find in Havana a large number of research centres and universities such as La [Universidad Tecnológica de La Habana José Antonio Echeverría](https://cujae.edu.cu),mostly known as **CUJAE**, the only and biggest technological university of Cuba.
+Here you are invited to visit the **Instrumentation and Control Laboratory**, one of the most advanced of its kind in the region.

 As well as the [University of Havana](http://www.uh.cu/acerca-de-la-uh), located at Vedado, which was the first university opened at the 18th century; and the [UCI](http://uci.cu) (Universidad de las Ciencias Informaticas in Spanish), founded in the early 2000's with the aim of becoming a centre for software technologies learning and production.